An American Original." — Jimmy Chamberlin

 "At the forefront of contemporary drumming." — Virgil Donati

-Steve Lyman is a Brooklyn-based drummer, composer, producer, and educator working at the intersection of contemporary jazz, experimental, electronic, and alternative music.
-Internationally recognized for his singular voice on the drumset, Lyman is known for combining deep rhythmic intention with advanced technical fluency, creating music that is as textural and exploratory as it is visceral.
+Steve Lyman is a NYC-based drummer, composer, producer, and educator working at the intersection of contemporary jazz, experimental, electronic, and alternative music.
+Internationally recognized for a singular voice on the drumset, Lyman moves through rhythmic tradition and sonic experimentation with equal fluency — building music that is as textural and exploratory as it is visceral.
+Named #2 Up & Coming Drummer by Modern Drummer Magazine in 2020, he has spent the last two decades expanding what the instrument can mean, treating the kit not just as a rhythm engine but as a compositional and textural voice in its own right.

 Embed Block

 Add an embed URL or code.
-Learn more